-Tony Luke’s is hard to miss, with its silver sheen and the prodigious amount of neon.
+Tony Luke’s is hard to miss when driving through Philadelphia, with its silver sheen and the prodigious amount of neon.

 Tony Luke’s menu features numerous beef, pork, veal, chicken, and steak sandwiches, but before we even arrived, I knew exactly what I’d order.